theashu02/frontdesk/README.md

 ## Development notes

-- Persistence is a JSON file for simplicity.
-Swap `apps/frontend/lib/store.ts` for your preferred database in production.
+- Persistence uses Google Firestore via Firebase Admin.
+Update `apps/frontend/lib/store.ts` if you need to point at a different database.
-- Console logs in API routes simulate “texting” the customer.
-Replace with Twilio or another SMS/webhook integration to notify customers for real.
+- Console logs in API routes simulate texting the customer.
+Replace them with Twilio or another SMS/webhook integration to notify customers for real.
 - The Python agent uses LiveKit plugin defaults (Deepgram STT, Cartesia TTS, OpenAI LLM).
 Switch providers by updating `.env` and, if needed, the requirements file.
 - Remember to run `bun install` after pulling repo changes that modify JavaScript dependencies (e.g. the LiveKit server SDK).